MWatkins87/Class_Project_Group_5/README.md

 1. List additional questions that surfaced during analysis

+- How much paper money is destroyed each year

 2. Additional research identified if time was available

 - The Most Valuable Housing Markets in America